Hard Labels In! Rethinking the Role of Hard Labels in Mitigating Local Semantic Drift: Experiment

-\textbf{Generation Methods.} We consider four representative paradigms: (i) SRe$^2$L~\citep{sre2l_2024}, an optimization-based method prone to limited diversity and distribution shift; (ii) LPLD~\citep{LPLD}, a diversity-enhanced variant; (iii) RDED~\citep{RDED_2024}, real-data selection via class-preserving crops; and (iv) FADRM~\citep{cui2025fadrm}, a residual-hybrid approach that fuses real-image priors with optimization.
-These span synthetic–real and low–high diversity axes.
+\textbf{Generation Methods.} We consider four representative paradigms that collectively cover the synthetic--real and low--high diversity axes: (i) SRe$^2$L~\citep{sre2l_2024}, an optimization-based approach that synthesizes images from a pretrained model but suffers from limited intra-class diversity; (ii) LPLD~\citep{LPLD}, which explicitly improves the diversity of SRe$^2$L; (iii) RDED~\citep{RDED_2024}, a selection-based method that constructs distilled data from class-preserving crops of real images; and (iv) FADRM~\citep{cui2025fadrm}, a residual-hybrid approach that fuses real-image priors with optimized synthetic images.
+Spanning the spectrum from fully synthetic to real-data selection and from low to high diversity, these methods provide a comprehensive basis for comparison.

-\textbf{Baseline Methods.} We compare the proposed \emph{Soft–Hard–Soft} training paradigm (\name{}) with three baselines: (1) \emph{Soft-Only}, which relies solely on soft labels for supervision; (2) \cjc{GIFT~\citep{shang2024gift}, which incorporates hard-label information directly into the soft labels during training;} and (3) \cjc{Joint Objective, which optimizes a combined loss that equally leverages both supervision sources: $\mathcal{L} = \mathcal{L}_{\text{soft}} + \lambda \, \mathcal{L}_{\text{hard}},$ where $\lambda$ controls the relative weighting between the soft- and hard-label objectives.} Unless otherwise specified, all generation techniques adopt the strongest baseline, namely the \emph{Soft-Only} protocol, whereas our method employs FADRM for generation and \name{} for training.
-Results are reported as Top-1 accuracy (\%) with mean~$\pm$~std over three runs, and table-specific settings (IPC, SLC, architecture, dataset) are detailed alongside each result.
+\textbf{Baseline Methods.} We compare the proposed training paradigm (\name{}) with three baselines: (i) \emph{Soft-Only}, which uses only soft-label supervision; (ii) GIFT~\citep{shang2024gift}, which directly integrates hard-label information into soft labels; and (iii) Joint Objective, which optimizes a combined loss $\mathcal{L} = \mathcal{L}_{\text{soft}} + \lambda \mathcal{L}_{\text{hard}}$, where $\lambda$ balances the two supervision sources.
+Unless otherwise specified, all generation methods use the strongest baseline (\emph{Soft-Only}) as training, while our approach adopts FADRM for generation and \name{} for training.